 In upstream and oil field services in particular, the complexity of the subsurface environment and the vast amount of data collected from disparate sources—such as seismic, core floods, production history and well logs—make the case for application of predictive analytics.

-US Energy Tax Leader, PwC US
+Energy, Utilities and Mining Tax Leader, PwC US

 Tel: +1 (713) 356 5556